Itsadarsh12/Hr-Analytics-dashboard.yt/README.md

 - What is the level of employee feedback on company culture?
 - What percentage of employees complete required training programs?
 - What is the average time spent on training per employee?
 - How many employees are promoted internally?

+- Dashboard interaction <a href="https://github.com/Itsadarsh12/Hr-Analytics-dashboard.yt/blob/main/Screenshot%202025-02-16%20000724.png">View Dashboard</a>

 ## Process
 * Verify data for any missing values and anomalies, and sort out the same.
 * Made sure data is consistent and clean with respect to data type, data format and values used.
 * Created pivot tables according to the questions asked.
 * Merge all pivot tables into one dashboard and apply slicer to make dynamic.